 3.3.2 Model attributes

 To explore the sources of the differences in the effects of monetary policy across the models, we construct a set of attribute variables, focusing on those attributes that could reasonably be expected to influence the effects of monetary policy on the economy.
 With regard to output, many models incorporate interest sensitivity of aggregate demand through intertemporal substitution in consumption, but many have other channels for monetary policy.
 For example, as noted, some models are open-economy, and so have an exchange rate channel; others have financial channels, including operating through bank credit, household wealth, or firm net worth.
 All else equal, each of these attributes could lead to larger effects of changes in the policy interest rate on output.
 Larger effects on output could also mean larger effects on inflation, all else equal, since inflation in the models is generally affected by the expected level of economic activity.
-In addition, the structure of the wage-price bloc of a model will influence the effect of monetary policy on inflation.
+In addition, the structure of the wage-price block of a model will influence the effect of monetary policy on inflation.
 For example, all of the models employ sticky prices, of some sort, broadly defined, while some also employ sticky wages; some models also include indexation in either price or wage setting.
 Additionally, a few models feature adaptive learning, under which agents do not have model-consistent expectations but rather learn about the economy and policymakers’ intentions over time.
 Models of this sort might be expected to have either larger or more gradual effects of policy.

 Some non-model attributes could also be important.
 As noted above, estimated models appear to have more gradual responses to monetary policy shocks than calibrated models.
 More broadly, larger models might capture more economic interactions between the real and nominal sides of the economy, which arguably would better match the data, and possibly result in more gradual effects of monetary policy on activity and inflation.
 The vintage of the model—that is, when it was constructed or published, could also matter for the impulse response functions.
-Over the years prior to the pandemic, inflation became more stable near target, implying a flatter statistical Phillips curve that would suggest smaller effects of monetary policy on inflation in more recent models than in models from the 1990s.
+Over the years prior to the pandemic, inflation became more stable near target, implying a flatter empirical Phillips curve that would suggest smaller effects of monetary policy on inflation in more recent models than in models from the 1990s.
 Finally, it seems possible that economists at central banks, because their work is particularly policy-focused, would make different modeling decisions (for example, being more inclined than others to “let the data speak” and not be unduly constrained by theoretical considerations) that would have implications for the impulse-response functions.

-Based on this reasoning, we collected data on the model and non-model attributes shown in Table 2.
+Based on this reasoning, we collected data on the model and non-model attributes shown in Table 2 for each of our models.